Marcel Vigneron

 Marcel Vigneron is an American chef.
-He is the winner of the first season of 24 in 24: Last Chef Standing in 2024 and was also the runner-up of the second season of Top Chef, which aired in 2006–2007.
-From 2011 on, he has had multiple other television appearances and has opened some of LA's hottest hotels and most notable restaurants such as The Bazaar at SLS Beverly Hills, Wolf, The Chateau Marmont, The Beverly Hilton, and Lemon Grove at The Aster.
-He is now the CEO & Executive Chef of his own event and production company Modern California Cuisine.
+He was the winner of the first season of 24 in 24: Last Chef Standing in 2024, and he was the runner-up of the second season of Top Chef, which aired in 2006–2007.
+From 2011 on, he has made multiple other television appearances and has opened several hotels and restaurants in the Los Angeles area, such as The Bazaar at SLS Beverly Hills, Wolf, The Chateau Marmont, The Beverly Hilton, and Lemon Grove at The Aster.
+He is now the CEO & Executive Chef of his own event and production company, Modern California Cuisine.

 Early life

-Vigneron is originally from Wichita, Kansas but moved to LA with his family at a young age and went to elementary school in Burbank, California.
-His family moved to Washington state in 1994 and he attended High School on Bainbridge Island.
+Vigneron is originally from Wichita, Kansas but moved to Los Angeles with his family at a young age and went to elementary school in Burbank, California.
+His family moved to Washington state in 1994 and he attended high school on Bainbridge Island.

-Vigneron later went on to college at the Culinary Institute of America (CIA) in New York and achieved his associate degree in Culinary Arts as well as a Bachelors degree in Hospitality Management.
+Vigneron later went on to study at the Culinary Institute of America (CIA) in New York and achieved his associate degree in Culinary Arts as well as a bachelor's degree in Hospitality Management.
 There, Vigneron met fellow chef Spike Mendelsohn.
 The two played a lot of frisbee together and became best friends; they would later compete together on the 5th and 8th seasons of The Next Iron Chef.
 At the CIA, Vigneron enrolled in the teaching assistant program, where he served as the sous chef to Dwayne Lipuma at the school's Ristorante Caterina de’ Medici.